JavierTarazona06/ORIUN_back/docs/Docker.md

 Remeber to create the .env file with database credentials and environment variables for the project.

-Take into acocunt:
-DATABASE_HOST=host.docker.internal For Docker
-DATABASE_HOST=localhost Not for Docker

 Once the Docker image is built successfully, you can run a Docker container using the following command if you will use your local PostgresSQL server and you are in a Linux machine: